-7For example, avoidance of solicitation in their study might be attributable to factors such as the time cost of answering the door, or uncertainty about safety.
+7 For example, avoidance of solicitation in their study might be attributable to factors such as the time cost of answering the door or uncertainty about safety.
 Both are unrelated to motives for giving.
-The increase in giving might be due to the fact that givers make an effort to be available when they know the solicitor is coming, or the fact that people have more time to deliberate and prepare, as indicated by Landry et al. 2010.
-In evaluating an opt-out policy, it does not per se matter if giving increases because it allows people to "seek" or because of increased verifiability; what matters is the impact on donations and overall time saved for the solicitor and solicitee.
+Giving might be increased because givers make an effort to be available when they know the solicitor is coming, or people might have more time to deliberate and prepare, as indicated by Landry et al. (2010).
+In evaluating an opt-out policy, it does not matter per se if giving increases because it allows people to "seek" or because of increased verifiability; what matters is the impact on donations and overall time saved for the solicitor and solicitee.